KLMM-LSD/LoanBrokerProject/README.md

 10. Go to Aggregator folder and start this component with this command: **sh runScript.sh** or **./runScript.sh**
 11. Last go to GetCreditScore folder and try and send a request to see if it goes through everything: **python getScore.py 123456-7899 50000 30**

 #### At the moment you send credit score from the the GetCreditScore component and receive the response from the aggregator.
-This willl change when we get a Client up and running.
-Same with two of the banks, only two banks work atm. but all four will be up and running soon aswell
+This will change when we get a Client up and running.
+Same with the bank Bankerot, only this one bank doesn't work atm. but all four will be up and running soon aswell

 ---